sofiabravo103/builder/README.md

-# Skyline dynamic data generator
+# Builder: a skyline dynamic data generator

 **Version 2.0** currently it is only implemented to run in an **Unix** environment.